What Sort of Diet Does My Parrot Need?

 Nuts – these are an important addition to a Parrot's daily diet.
 All true parrots will readily eat most kinds of nut even if you have to crack them a bit.
 It is best not to purchase nut kernals as half of the fun for a parrot is trying to get through the shell to the good bits inside.
 Some parrots will eat bits of the shell which we believe is similar to grit eating.
 When purchasing the nuts make sure they are fit for human consumption as the cheaper versions can contain deadly toxins.

 Fruit and Vegetables – all fresh fruit and vegetables are generally safe for parrot consumption but the favourite ones we have found are carrot, beetroot, peas, sweetcorn, apple, banana, grapes, orange, papaya and pomegranates.
-Be aware of avocado and avocado pear as there is one type which is deadly to parrot our recommendation is to avoid this altogether.
+Be aware of avocado and avocado pear as there is one type which is deadly to parrots, our recommendation is to avoid this altogether.

 Parrot Mix – choose one that has a good variety of seeds and not a cheap mix that is 75% sunflower.
 Also make sure there is not too much chaff and dust at the bottom of the bag.